-17.2 Composition and Components of a Comet
+17.3 Composition and Components of a Comet

-Comets are composed of ices (water ice and other kinds of ices), gases (water, carbon dioxide, carbon monoxide, hydrogen, hydroxyl, oxygen, carbon, silicon, and so on), and dust particles.
+Comets are composed of ices (water ice and other kinds of ices), gases (carbon dioxide, carbon monoxide, hydrogen, hydroxyl, oxygen, and so on), and dust particles (carbon and silicon).
 The dust particles are smaller than the particles in cigarette smoke.
 In general, the model for a comet's composition is that of a "dirty snowball."
+17.3